Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 7, CFB, more

 QB Drake Maye, New England Patriots, 227.5 passing yards - Higher (1.64x)

-Maye has been on a roll to start the year.
+Maye continues to play with confidence and is a big reason the Patriots are in first place in the AFC East.
 In six starts, he has thrown for more than 227.5 yards in five of six games.
 This past week in a 25-19 win at New Orleans, he completed just 18 of 26 passes, but threw for 261 yards and three touchdowns.

 RB Jonathan Taylor, Indianapolis Colts, 87.5 rushing yards - More (1.75x)

-Taylor has surpassed 100 yards rushing in three games this year, carrying 21 times for 123 yards and one touchdown.
+Taylor has been a beast.
+In three games this season, he has surpassed 100 yards rushing, carrying 21 times for 123 yards and one touchdown.
 He has reached 87.5 yards or more in eight of his past 11 games.
 In a 29-28 win over the Denver Broncos on Sept.
 14, he carried 25 times for 165 yards.
 Combine picks for a parlay on Sleeper Fantasy for a potential payout of 5.33x:

 Now that you've seen some of the best prop picks at Sleeper, you can also get NFL picks for every game from the proven model that has gone 42-25 on top-rated picks since the start of 2024.
 Check them out and then take advantage of the latest Sleeper Fantasy promo code -- CBSSPORTS.